What is Fixed VoIP, and How does a Fixed VoIP number work?

-- Less expensive-As we have read that VoIP calls do not require tying up paths for long-distance calls, so service providers can simultaneous calls on the same network.
+- Lesser expensive- We have read that VoIP calls do not require dedicated paths for long-distance calls, so the service providers can provide simultaneous calls on the same physical network.
 This reduces the cost per long-distance minute since the call volume has increased.

-- Same Network -VoIP works on the same network, which means that a user can make or receive calls on the Internet connection that they have.
+- Same Network -VoIP works on the same network, meaning users can make or receive calls on their Internet connection.
 There is no extra infrastructure needed.
-Since the businesses have to manage only a single network it reduces the hardware and IT costs.
+Since businesses need to manage only a single network, it reduces hardware and IT costs.

 - For a more detailed comparison, you can visit VoIP Advantages and Disadvantages.

-A fixed VoIP is a number that uses the Internet to make calls but is assigned an address.
-The address could be residential or company office address.
+A fixed VoIP is a number that uses the Internet to make calls but is assigned a physical address.
+The address could be a residential apartment or company office address.

-On the other hand, a non-fixed number is not attached to any address.
-The general convention is that the fixed VoIP is more secure than non-fixed VoIP.
+On the other hand, a non-fixed number is not associated with any physical address.
+The general convention is that fixed VoIP is more secure than non-fixed VoIP.

 Since a fixed VoIP number has an attached address, it makes it more secure.
 A well-established company serving in the local area using fixed VoIP has a better presence among the users due to increased authenticity.

-- Security- VoIP providers have their broadband network connected to PSTN (Public Switched Telephone Network).
+- Security- VoIP providers connect their broadband network to PSTN (Public Switched Telephone Network).
 These providers usually assign fixed VoIP numbers to users.
-Since the numbers are associated with addresses and the infrastructure requires stringent security protocols, so the chances of fraud are reduced many folds.
+Since the numbers are associated with addresses and the infrastructure requires stringent security protocols, the chances of fraud are reduced by many folds.

-On the other hand, non-fixed VoIP lacks security since they aren’t associated with any address and they can be taken from Google or Skype.
-It leads to a breach of security since they are easy to obtain and have authenticity.
+On the other hand, non-fixed VoIP lacks security since they aren’t associated with any address, and it can be taken online from Google or Skype.
+It leads to a security breach since they are easy to obtain and have no authenticity.

 - Emergency Services- Linking of address with the fixed VoIP allows you to make emergency calls.
-Since the phone number is connected with the location, so when you dial 911 or the emergency services center it will directly route the call to the service center of your location.
+Since the phone number is associated with the location, dialing 911 or the emergency services number will directly route the call to the service center for your site.

 This facility or benefit is not available in the case of non-fixed VoIP.
-As we have understood that the facility is only possible if the location is associated with the number and we know that non-fixed phone numbers don’t have a linked address so the users cannot avail of this benefit in case of non-fixed phone numbers.
+We understand that the facility is only possible if the location is associated with the number, and we know that non-fixed phone numbers don’t have a linked address, so the users cannot avail of this benefit in case of non-fixed phone numbers.